SUMMARY CMI

 Do not use APO-Metoclopramide if:

-Do not take this medicine if you take other medication such as antipsychotic/neuroleptic medication and certain antidepressants that can cause movement disorders (extrapyramidal reactions).
+- take other medication such as antipsychotic/ neuroleptic medication and certain antidepressants that can cause movement disorders.

 Check with your doctor if you:

-• take any medicine for any other condition.
+- asthma - take any medicines for any other condition.

 During treatment, you may be at risk of developing certain side effects.
 It is important you understand these risks and how to monitor them.
 See additional information under Section 6.
 Are there any side effects?